joanaz/MirrorMirrorOnTheWallSkill/README.md

 6. Name the Lambda Function, (any name is fine), select the runtime as __Node.js__, select __Code entry type__ as "Upload a .ZIP file"
 ![](https://github.com/joanaz/MirrorMirrorOnTheWallSkill/raw/screenshots/screenshots/Screen Shot 2017-02-24 at 11.20.10.png)

-7. Click on __Upload__ button, then upload the zip file created in step 1 to Lambda
+7. Click on __Upload__ button, then upload the zip file created in Step 1 to Lambda
 ![](https://github.com/joanaz/MirrorMirrorOnTheWallSkill/raw/screenshots/screenshots/Screen Shot 2017-02-24 at 11.24.00.png)

 8. Keep the Handler as index.handler (this refers to the index.js file in the zip). __Create new role from template__ and name it anything.